Home » Current

 Tinamarie Sanborn RN (Clinical Research Nurse)

-Tinamarie is currently a Research Nurse | Exercise Physiologist in the Natarajan lab and the Cardiovascular Disease Prevention Center at MGH.
+Tinamarie is currently a Research Nurse | Exercise Physiologist in the Natarajan Lab and the Cardiovascular Disease Prevention Center at MGH.
 Tinamarie contributes to our projects related to digital health in the care delivery process with a focus on disease management, lifestyle medicine, and cardiovascular prevention.
 Tinamarie operates our cardiopulmonary exercise testing lab while providing clinical support to participants in our clinical research studies.
 Tinamarie completed her bachelor’s degree in exercise science at the University of New Hampshire (2003) and a bachelor’s degree in nursing at Curry College (2011).

 Amy Sarma, MD (MGH Cardiologist